Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/1. System and hostbased attacks/Windows/Linux Vulnerabilities.md

 	- file welcome (see more information about the binary)
 	- strings welcome (list of string within the binary)
 	- find something to use
 - rm greetings
 - create own greetings binary: cp /bin/bash greetings
 	- ![[Pasted image 20230713124512.png]]

+--- Lab ---

+**Your mission:**
+1. Get as root shell on the system
+2. View /etc/shadow
+3. Retrieve the flag